Amazon Keyword Research Strategy Blueprint

 It will also allow me to target these keywords (like egg basket) in my PPC, and it will make it more likely that Amazon shows me in product targeting ads on these products as well when I target them.

 There are different products that share this “FBT” section on an Amazon page, and Helium 10 tries to keep track of these.
-Use the Helium 10 Black Box product targeting tool in order to find all the recent products Helium 10 has detected that have been frequently bought together with your main competitors.
+Use the Helium 10 Black Box Amazon product research tool in order to find all the recent products Helium 10 has detected that have been frequently bought together with your main competitors.

 Look at some of those.
 A book about chickens!
 A denim egg apron!
 How many of your competitors are “smart” enough to optimize their listings with keywords for products like that?